Beyond IID: data-driven decision-making in heterogeneous environments: Problem formulation

 \subsection{Heterogeneous environments}

 In the absence of distributional knowledge on the underlying environment, a common approach consists in assuming that historical samples are independent and identically drawn from a fixed probability measure $\mesOut$.
-We relax the assumption that the samples are identically distributed and introduce a generalization of this framework that we refer to as \textit{$\rad$-heterogeneity}.
+We relax the assumption that the samples are identically distributed and introduce a framework with heterogeneous distributions based on a parameter $\epsilon$.